Overview

 • First, let’s see how it helps with memory conservation:

-• While this could work for NLP, for recommender systems where you can have hundreds of new users daily, the unknown category could exponentially increase!
+• While this could work for NLP, for recommender systems where you can have hundreds of new users daily, the number of unknown vectors could exponentially increase!

 • Hashing trick is a way to handle this problem by assigning multiple users (or categories of sparse variables) to the same latent representation.